This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not use teething gel unless directed by your child's healthcare provider.

 - Do not use frozen foods, liquids, or teething devices.

 - Schedule your child's first dental appointment.
-This should occur after your child's teeth begin to come in and before his first birthday.
+This should occur after your child's teeth begin to come in and before his or her first birthday.

 - Clean your child's teeth using a child-sized, soft bristle toothbrush and water.
+Clean his or her teeth twice each day.
 Begin adding a small amount of fluoride toothpaste to the toothbrush when your child is 2 years old.
 Teach your child to brush correctly.
 Do not let your child chew on the toothbrush or eat the toothpaste.

 - Do not let your child drink from a bottle while lying down or going to sleep.
 This can cause tooth decay and increase your child's risk of an ear infection.

-- Do not let your child walk around with his bottle.
+- Do not let your child walk around with his or her bottle.
 This can cause a tooth injury if your child falls.
-Do not let him drink from the bottle or breast for longer than a regular mealtime.
+Do not let him or her drink from the bottle or breast for longer than a regular mealtime.
 This can lead to tooth decay.

-- Do not give your child fruit juice until he is 6 months or older.
-Children less than 6 years old should drink no more than ½ cup to ⅔ cup each day.
+- Do not give your child fruit juice until he or she is 6 months or older.
+Children younger than 6 years should drink no more than ½ cup to ⅔ cup each day.
 Too much juice can cause diarrhea, upset stomach, and tooth decay.
 Give your child juice from a cup, not a bottle.
 Buy 100% fruit juice that is pasteurized.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Teething (Aftercare Instructions)

 - Body Image in Adolescents